Paris, the magic City of Carousels

 A favourite is always the velocipede – a bicycle carousel from 1885 which tears round at breathtaking speed, the riders pedalling furiously.

-Favand’s enchanted merry-go-round world lies within another – the city of Paris itself.
+Favand’s merry-go-round world lies within another – Paris itself, this enchanted City of Carousels.

 Lit with hundreds of thousands of holiday lights and with a big wheel glittering on the Place de la Concorde, Paris has just added 20 more carousels to its 35 permanent ones.
 They are a Christmas gift from the mayor to citizens and visitors.